Lebanon, Ohio: Landmarks and attractions

 The Golden Lamb Inn is the oldest hotel in Ohio, having been established in 1803.
 The present structure is built around the 1815 rebuilding of the inn and has been visited by 12 presidents.

-The Warren County Historical Museum includes the Harmon Museum, housed in Harmon Hall, a three-story, 28000 sqft building with displays and exhibits of art and artifacts from prehistoric eras to the mid-20th century.
+The Warren County Historical Society museum includes the 1795 Beedle Log Cabin, and the Harmon Museum, housed in Harmon Hall, a three-story, 28000 sqft building with displays and exhibits of art and artifacts from prehistoric eras to the mid-20th century.

 The Glendower State Memorial, owned by the Warren County Historical Society, was built in 1836 by Amos Bennett for John Milton Williams, a Lebanon merchant, and named for Owain Glyndŵr.
 It has been called "one of the finest examples of Residential Greek Revival architecture style in the Midwest".